sauravsaxena7/OnlineVideoStreaming-Android-App/README.md

 # LinkDisk Android App With Backend As Flask Rest Api In MongoDb

->This application handles the users valuable data with encrypted passCode and using face detection
+>This application handles the users valuable data with encrypted passCode and using face detection.

->For Android Application Development we use IDE ANDROID STDIO and java.
+>